PowerDNS/pdns/docs/settings.rst

 -  Boolean
 -  Default: no

-Synthesise CNAME records from DNAME records as required.
-This approximately doubles query load. **Do not combine with DNSSEC!**
+Turn on DNAME processing (DNAME substitution, CNAME synthesis).
+This approximately doubles query load.

+If this is turned off, DNAME records are treated as any other and served only when queried explicitly.

 .. _setting-dnssec-key-cache-ttl: